externalizing

 Spanish

-How common is "externalize"?
+How common is "externalizing"?

 It appears most frequently in academic texts and less often in other writings.